SENG-350-2024-fall/Team-1/Milestone 1/First Responder/FirstResponderUseCases.md

 ## Use Case #3: Perform check-in with patient

 The first responder checks in with the patient to confirm their current condition and determine further steps.
-They can care to the patients needs or if necessary transport them to the ED.
+They can consider specific care needs of the patient before transporting them to the ED.

 | **Use Case**    | 3 Perform check-in with patient |
 | --- | --- |